-O TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(D) OF THE SECURITIES EXCHANGE ACT OF 1934
+[X] QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(D) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the transition period from to .

-Commission File Number 0-16587

-Summit Financial Group, Inc.

-(Exact name of registrant as specified in its charter)

-West Virginia (State or other jurisdiction of incorporation or organization) 55-0672148 (IRS Employer Identification No.)

-300 North Main Street Moorefield, West Virginia (Address of principal executive offices)

-26836 (Zip Code)

-(Registrant's telephone number, including area code)

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Sections 13 or 15(d) of the Securities and Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes 🗵 No o

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, or a non-accelerated filer.
-See definition of "accelerated filer and large accelerated filer in Rule 12b-2 of the Exchange Act.
-(Check one):

-Large accelerated filer o Accelerated filer Non-accelerated filer o

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).

-Yes o No ☑

-Indicate the number of shares outstanding of each of the issuer's classes of Common Stock as of the latest practicable date.
+For the quarterly period ended June 30, 2007 . or [] TRANSITION I REPORT PURSUANT TO SECTION 13 OR 15(D) OF T THE SECURITIES EXCHANGE AC TT OF 1934 For the transition period from to Commission File Number 0-16587 Summit Financial Group, Inc. (Exact name of registrant as specified in its charter) West Virginia 55-0672148 (State or other jurisdiction of (IRS Employer incorporation or organization) Identification No.) 300 North Main Street Moorefield, West Virginia 26836 (Address of principal executive offices) (Zip Code) (304) 530-1000 (Registrant's telephone number, including area code) Indicate by check mark whether the registrant (1) has filed preceding 12 months (or for such shorter period that the redays.
+1 1 S S Yes ☑ No o accelerated filer, an accelerated filer, or a non-accelerate rated filer in Rule 12b-2 of the Exchange Act.
+(Check on Large accelerated filer o $\mathbf{Accelerated\ filer} \square$ Non-accelerated filer o • Indicate by check mark whether the registrant is a shell complex ${\bf 0}$ No \square pany (as defined in Rule 12b-2 of the Exchange Act).
+Indicate the number of shares outstanding of each of the issu er's classes of Common Stock as of the latest practicable e date.
+Common Stock \$2.50 par value

-Common Stock, \$2.50 par value 7,084,980 shares outstanding as of August 6, 2007
+7,084,980 shares outstanding as of August 6, 2007